John Garfield is a Fighter, Inspires Hollywood’s Future Rebels, Asks for His Man-Maker, and Just May Give You $200.

 John Garfield and His "Man-Maker"

-So when Clark discovered that he’d be playing a second lead to Julie in Destination Tokyo (1943), he was super excited to not have to look up to the leading man for once.
+When Clark discovered that he’d play second lead to Julie in Destination Tokyo (1943), their first film together, he was thrilled at the prospect of not having to look up to the leading man for once.

 “Julie turned to the prop man and said, ‘Bring me my man-maker.’